oneero/Koto/README.md

  * While and for loops

 # How to try?
-Throw it in a Unity project and start poking around.
-Connect a GUI to the Testbench script to compile and interpret user inputs.
-Adapt VMGC to tie in your game logic and plug it in the Testbench as well.
+The Testbench script connects GUI elements and runs user inputs on the VM.
+The VM has opcodes for interfacing with the VMGC.
+The VMGC is intended to interface with the rest of the game logic.

 # Big up
 Huge thanks to [@munificent](https://github.com/munificent) for writing [Crafting Interpreters](https://www.craftinginterpreters.com/).
-It's an excellent book on this subject and the only thing keeping me sane.
+It's an excellent book on this subject and I highly recommend it to everyone!